SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 TERMS AND CONDITIONS

 I agree that I have secured all necessary rights for both picture and sound, and exhibition will not violate or infringe upon any rights including but not limited to music, images, and content.
-I further grant PTFI the right to use clips from the film at the Festival or online for promotional, archival, and other non-commercial uses and allow PTFI to retain one copy of the project for use in PTFI library, patron use only.
+I further grant PTFF the right to use clips from the film at the Festival or online for promotional, archival, and other non-commercial uses and allow PTFF to retain one copy of the project for use in PTFF library, patron use only.